Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates: End Matter

-\textit{Appendix A: Mean anomaly domain surrogate construction steps---} Collectively denoting the eccentric residuals $\{\Delta A$, $\Delta \phi$, $\phi_{\rm{res}}\}$ by $\bm{f}$, we list the steps of constructing the mean anomaly parameterized surrogate below. \begin{enumerate} \item Assuming a training set of $N_{\rm{train}}$ inspiral-only waveforms with parameters $\{\param_i\}_{i=1}^{N_{\rm{train}}}$, we extract the \textit{unwrapped} mean anomaly evolution as a function of time $l(t; \param_i)$ from the waveform model's orbital dynamics solver. \item We find the mean-anomaly extent of each waveform $\Delta l(\param_i) = l(t=0; \param_i) - l(t=t_0; \param_i)$, where $t_0$ is the starting time of the particular waveform.
+\item We find the mean-anomaly extent of each waveform $\Delta l(\param_i) = l(t=0; \param_i) - l(t=t_0; \param_i)$, where $t_0$ is the starting time of the particular waveform.
 We then calculate the maximum possible common mean anomaly extent $L$ of the training space waveforms by calculating the minimum of their extents, i.e. $L = \mathrm{min}_i\, \Delta l(\param_i)$.
-We also denote by $T_L(\param_i)$ the time durations of the waveforms having a mean anomaly extent of $L$. \item We define the \textit{shifted mean anomaly},
+We also denote by $T_L(\param_i)$ the time durations of the waveforms having a mean anomaly extent of $L$. \item Our waveforms end at a constant orbit-averaged orbital frequency at $t=0$, so they generally end at different mean anomaly values.
+For surrogate construction, however, it is necessary to represent the data-pieces on a common grid.
+We therefore model the data-pieces against the \textit{shifted mean anomaly},